Skip to content

 Associate Minister of Mental Health and Addictions, Michael Tibollo (middle), announced $2.9 million in funding for 15 safe sobering beds in Thunder Bay.

-THUNDER BAY - The provincial Associate Minister of Mental Health and Addictions says a multi-million dollar investment for 15 safe sobering beds in the city of Thunder Bay will create a low barrier access point to individual struggling with addiction, but maintained safe consumption sites are not part of the province’s continuum of care model.
+THUNDER BAY - The provincial Associate Minister of Mental Health and Addictions says a multi-million dollar investment for 15 safe sobering beds in the city of Thunder Bay will create a low barrier access point to individuals struggling with addiction, but maintained safe consumption sites are not part of the province’s continuum of care model.

 “There are over 30 organizations collaborating and building a continuum of care,” said Associate Minister of Mental Health and Addictions Michael Tibollo.